*(This is not financial advise)

 Setting clear rules will keep trading on track to realize success.
 A couple rules to consider are as follows.

 • Do not guess the direction of the market, instead wait for indications and setups that show winning a trade is most probable.
+Look for market setups that present a discount on stocks or options that you normaally trade.
+These can include;

 • Before you place a trade, ensure that no rules are broken